exosite-archive/hvac-reference-application/README.md

 ```

 ```
-What is happening when I sync code?
+What is happening when you sync code?

 Mr. Murano looks at the directory structure of your local repository and syncs the appropriate files and configurations directly to your solution in Murano.
 Endpoints, event handles, static files, and modules are synced.
 If you make changes locally, a syncup command will ensure Murano matches your local changes.
-If you make changes using the Murano interface, a syncdown will ensure your local respository matches Murano.
+If you make changes using the Murano interface, a syncdown will ensure your local repository matches Murano.
 ```

 ## Read BeagleBone Documentation